AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_05_13_MOM.md

   * Plot aggregated measures
   * plot density curves insted of Histograms
   * Don't overplot in the same plot for better comprehension
+  * Lowest values should be rendered on top or with bright colors
 * Some details regarding the question were discussed

 ### What next?